 - Contributes to maintenance of eye health

 Today corn is the largest component of global coarse grain trade, accounting for about two-thirds of the volume.
 More than 90 million acres in the U.S are planted to corn according to the USDA and the World of Corn reported 81.5 million acres were harvested.
+If you're a farmer looking to grow corn or expand your operation, take a look at our farmland for sale.
 The United States is the world’s largest producer of corn and in 2019, produced 13.7 million bushels.
 At an average price per bushel of $3.85, that comes out to a corn crop value of over $52.7 billion.